InvirganceDocumentation/convirgance-docs/docs/README.md

 ## License

-Convirgance is available under the Apache 2.0 License.
-See [LICENSE](LICENSE) for details.
+Convirgance is available under the MIT License.
+See [License](https://raw.githubusercontent.com/InvirganceOpenSource/convirgance/refs/heads/main/LICENSE.md) for more details.